cameriemazreku/Learn_Cash_Flow_In_10_Minutes/README.md

 ## Overview

 **Learn Cash Flow in 10 Minutes** is a web-based platform designed to help users quickly understand the concept of cash flow and how it impacts their finances.
-Built using the Python framework Flask, this website provides an intuitive and accessible way for users to learn about cash flow in a short amount of time.

 ## Features

 - **User-Friendly Interface**: A clean and simple interface to guide users through the basics of cash flow.